deeppavlov/dream/skills/dff_reasoning_skill/README.md

+# DFF Reasoning Skill

+## Description

+This skill utilizes OpenAI ChatGPT to think of actions required to handle user requests and to choose the relevant API.

-# How to get API keys
+## How to get API keys

 ### OPENAI_API_KEY